 Many stores along Highway 11, the main road, are roadside fruit and/or coffee stands, well worth pulling over for, if only to “talk story” and pick up a snack.
-Fabric aficionados must stop at Kimura Store, a quaint general store and textile emporium with more than 10,000 bolts of aloha prints and other colorful cloth, at 79-7408 Mamalahoa Hwy. (ocean side), Kainaliu (tel.
-808/322-3771).
-Both stores are closed Sunday.
+Fabric aficionados must stop at Kimura Store, a quaint general store and textile emporium with more than 10,000 bolts of aloha prints and other colorful cloth, at 79-7408 Mamalahoa Hwy. (makai side), Kainaliu (808/322-3771; closed Sun).

 The Kohala Coast

-Three open-air shopping malls claim the bulk of stores here, with a few island-only boutiques amid state and national chains.
+Three open-air shopping malls claim the bulk of stores here, hosting a few island-only boutiques amid state and national chains.
 The real plus is the malls’ free entertainment (check their websites for current calendars) and prices somewhat lower than those of shops in resort hotels.

-The Shops at Mauna Lani (www.shopsatmaunalani.com), on the main road of the Mauna Lani Resort, Hawaiian Island Creations (www.hicsurf.com; tel.
-808/881-1400) stands out for its diverse lineup of local, state, and national surfwear brands.
+In the Shops at Mauna Lani (www.shopsatmaunalani.com), on the main road of the Mauna Lani Resort, Hawaiian Island Creations (www.hicsurf.com; 808/881-1400) stands out for its diverse lineup of local, state, and national surfwear brands.
 Look for hula and Polynesian fire dancing at the shops on Monday and Thursday at 7pm.

-The barn-red buildings of Parker Square, on Highway 19 east of Opelo Road, hold several pleasant surprises.
-The Gallery of Great Things (www.galleryofgreatthingshawaii.com; tel.
-808/885-7706) has high-quality Hawaiian artwork, including quilts and Niihau shell leis, as well as pieces from throughout the Pacific.
-Bentley’s Home & Garden Collection (www.bentleyshomecollection.com; tel.
-808/885-5565) is chock-full of Western and country-inspired clothes, accessories, and cottage decor.
+The barn-red buildings of Parker Square, on the south side of Highway 19 east of Opelo Road, hold several pleasant surprises.
+The Gallery of Great Things (www.galleryofgreatthingshawaii.com; 808/885-7706) has high-quality Hawaiian artwork, including quilts and Niihau shell leis, as well as pieces from throughout the Pacific.
+Bentley’s Home & Garden Collection (www.bentleyshomecollection.com; 808/885-5565) is chock-full of Western and country-inspired clothes, accessories, and cottage decor.

 Park on Mamane Street (Hwy.
-240) in “downtown” Honokaa and stroll through a huge selection of antiques and collectibles at the warehouse-sized Honokaa Trading Company (tel.808/775-0808) and the mini-mall of Vera’s Treasures (tel.
-808/775-0244).
-If you’d like something newer, head to Big Island Grown, selling edibles such as coffee, tea, and honey, plus locally made gifts and clothing (tel.
-808/775-9777), or Taro Patch Gifts (www.taropatchgifts.com; tel.
-808/775-7228), which adds books to the mix.
-Waipio Valley Artworks (www.waipiovalleyartworks.com; tel.
-808/775-0958), on Kukuihaele Road near the overlook, has many handsome wood items plus a cafe serving Hawi’s Tropical Dreams ice cream.
+240) in “downtown” Honokaa and peruse the mom-and-pop shops, such as the Green Chair (808/747-4046; closed Sun), which includes collectibles and thrift clothing among brightly hued vintage furnishings and small gifts.
+If you’d like something newer, head to Big Island Grown, selling edibles such as coffee, tea, and honey, plus locally made gifts and clothing (808/775-9777; closed Sun), or Taro Patch Gifts (www.taropatchgifts.com; 808/775-7228), which adds books and international goodies to the mix.
+Waipio Valley Artworks (www.waipiovalleyartworks.com; 808/775-0958), on Kukuihaele Road near the overlook, offers handsome wood items, ceramics, prints, and more, plus a simple cafe.

-In Hawaii Volcanoes National Park, the gift shop at Volcano House has surprisingly tasteful gifts, many of them made on the Big Island, as well as attractive jackets for chilly nights.
-The original 1877 Volcano House, a short walk from the Kilauea Visitor Center, is home to the nonprofit Volcano Art Center (www.volcanoartcenter.org; tel.
-808/967-7565), which sells prints, paintings, photos, and sculptures by local artists, including the intricate, iconic prints of Dietrich Varez, who worked at the newer Volcano House in his youth.
+In Hawaii Volcanoes National Park, the two gift shops at Volcano House stock tasteful gifts, many made on the Big Island, as well as attractive jackets for chilly nights.
+The original 1877 Volcano House, a short walk from the Kilauea Visitor Center, is home to the nonprofit Volcano Art Center (www.volcanoartcenter.org; 808/967-7565), which sells locally made artworks, including the intricate, iconic prints of Dietrich Varez, who worked at the modern Volcano House in his youth.

-Feast for the Senses: Hilo Farmers Market
+A Feast for the Senses: Hilo Farmer’s Market

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.